Q.| What is Attention Deficit Hyperactivity Disorder (ADHD)?

 Q. How is ADHD diagnosed?

 A. The diagnosis of ADHD can be made reliably using well-tested diagnostic interview methods.
-Diagnosis is based on history and observable behaviors in the child’s usual settings.
+Diagnosis is based on history and observable behaviors in the child's usual settings.
 Ideally, a health care practitioner making a diagnosis should include input from parents and teachers.
-The key elements include a thorough history covering the presenting symptoms, differential diagnosis, possible co-existing conditions, as well as medical, developmental, school, psychosocial, and family histories.
+The key elements include a thorough history covering the presenting symptoms, differential diagnosis, possible comorbid conditions, as well as medical, developmental, school, psychosocial, and family histories.
 It is helpful to determine what precipitated the request for evaluation and what approaches had been used in the past.
 As of yet, there is no independent test for ADHD.
 This is not unique to ADHD, but applies as well to most psychiatric disorders, including other disabling disorders such as schizophrenia and autism.